Roll20/roll20-api-scripts/exaltScript/README.md

 (This can be disabled for individual tokens by adding the "ninja-mask" status marker on it.)
 * Quickly add five motes or fill all mote pools to capacity with the use of chat commands (Detailed below)
 * Quickly clear Onslaught and Anima status from all tokens on the current player page.
+* Update tokens with wound penalty statuses
+* Bring over anima, onslaught and wound penalty statuses to tokens representing the same character when switching player pages.

 ### exaltScript can **NOT** do the following rad stuff: